-The doctor will perform a physical exam.
-Your doctor may hear abnormal sounds when listening to the heart and lungs with a stethoscope (auscultation).
+The health care provider will perform a physical exam.
+The provider may hear abnormal sounds when listening to the heart and lungs with a stethoscope (auscultation).
 This is due to too much fluid in the body.

-Other tests that may be done include:
+Tests that may be done include:

 In most people, ATN is reversible.
-The goal of treatment is to prevent life-threatening complications of acute kidney failure.
+The goal of treatment is to prevent life-threatening complications of acute kidney failure

 Dialysis may be needed in the following cases:

-Call your health care provider if your urine output decreases or stops, or if you develop other symptoms of acute tubular necrosis.
+Call your provider if your urine output decreases or stops, or if you develop other symptoms of ATN.